 What Makes a Garage Door Wind Rated?

 A wind-rated garage door is specifically engineered to handle extreme wind pressure.
 Wind resistance is not only about miles per hour.
 It also involves positive and negative pressure created when wind pushes against one side of the home while pulling from another.
+A door’s garage door wind load ratings indicate how much pressure it can safely withstand.

 This pressure change is similar to what happens when one door in a house suddenly slams shut because another door is open.
 During a storm, that force is multiplied across the entire structure.